Kirouane/interval/README.md

 Features
 ------

-* It computes **basic operations** between two intervals: union, intersection and exclusion.
+* It computes some operations between two **intervals**: union, intersection and exclusion.
-* It computes the exclusion between two **sets of intervals**.
+* It computes some operations between two **sets of intervals**: exclusion for now.
 * It handles several types of boundary (endpoints) : float, **\DateTime**, integer, and string.
 * It handles **infinity** boundaries.
 * Ability to **combine** infinity with \DateTime and other types
+* Immutability

 Install
 ------

-The fastest way to install Interval is to add it to your project using Composer

 `composer require kirouane/interval`